MicrosoftDocs/cpp-docs/docs/text/locales-and-code-pages.md

  For more information about code pages, see [Code Pages](../c-runtime-library/code-pages.md).

  The C run-time library has two types of internal code pages: locale and multibyte.
 You can change the current code page during program execution (see the documentation for the [setlocale](../c-runtime-library/reference/setlocale-wsetlocale.md) and [_setmbcp](../c-runtime-library/reference/setmbcp.md) functions).
-Also, the run-time library might obtain and use the value of the operating system code page.
-In Windows 2000, the operating system code page is the "system default ANSI" code page.
-This code page is constant for the duration of the program's execution.
+Also, the run-time library might obtain and use the value of the operating system code page, which is constant for the duration of the program's execution.

  When the locale code page changes, the behavior of the locale-dependent set of functions changes to that dictated by the chosen code page.
 By default, all locale-dependent functions begin execution with a locale code page unique to the "C" locale.
 You can change the internal locale code page (as well as other locale-specific properties) by calling the `setlocale` function.
 A call to `setlocale`(LC_ALL, "") sets the locale to that indicated by the operating system user locale.